 As part of the 2024 Region II Regional Water Supply Plan Update, the District evaluated the potential for implementation of additional water conservation strategies within the region.
 The focus was primarily on quantifying water conservation potential within the public supply sector.
 The District contracted with Hazen and Sawyer to identify cost effective measures which could be implemented based on the Alliance for Water Efficiency (AWE) water conservation tracking tool.
 Water conservation strategies currently being implemented by public supply utilities within Region II as well as historical per capita water use trends were considered as part of this evaluation.
-The following sections summarize existing water conservation potential from proposed additional measures using the AWE tool.
+The following sections summarize existing water conservation practices within Region II as well as a description of methods utilized to quantify water conservation potential from proposed additional measures using the AWE tool.